 Create your offer — an overview

-The dashboard is simple and easy to use.
+The dashboard is easy to use.
 Here’s an overview of the process:

-- Select Start contract from the home page or offers page of your Any Hire dashboard, or from the Jobs tab of your Upwork home page
+- Select Start an offer from the home page or offers page of your Any Hire dashboard, or from the Jobs tab of your Upwork home page

-- Choose the team that you want to hire within for this contract, if you have multiple teams
+- Enter your talent’s information, including the team you want to hire for within this contract, if you have multiple teams

-- Review the contract terms and send the invite
+- Review the offer’s terms and send the invite to talent

 Create your offer — detailed steps